 As you can see, we needed to turn left to reach the meeting point.
 The entrance takes you quite deep inside a field through a one-way lane (oh joy).

-A car park and one simple building are the landmarks that indicate your arrival to the gathering point for the Nineisland tour.
+A car park and one simple building were the only landmarks that let us know that we had reached the gathering point for the Nineisland tour.

 Note: The meeting point for the IceStar agency is further inside the village.

-The dock is in the village so we need to walk a bit (<1km) before we reach the jetty.
+The dock was in the village, so we needed to walk a bit (<1km) before we reached the jetty.
 There are a lot of seafood restaurants here too.

 The main island is divided between the tour groups – IceStar and NineIslands.
 However, nobody will stop you if you cross over so feel free to explore.